 - Infants under the age of 9 months

-- History of severe allergic reaction to a previous dose of the vaccine or any of it’s components (see FAQ for list of ingredients)
+- History of severe allergic reaction to a previous dose of the vaccine or any of it’s components

 - History of severe allergic reaction to egg